vwood/vwood.github.com/_posts/2012-8-28-emacs-images-in-buffer.md

 im.save('foo.png', 'PNG')

-print 'foo.png'
+print '<foo.png>'
 ~~~

-And of course, plotting using mathplotlib:
+And of course, plotting using mathplotlib.
+Ideally some of this would be in a helper library.

 ~~~
 #!/usr/bin/env python2